If you are new to cycling, here are a few things to think about to get you started in the right way.

 - A recovery drink after a long, hard ride will help the body repair itself, in conjunction with some rest.
 Key to this is protein, so aim to consume around 15-20g within 30mins of finishing if possible.

-This is an important one – we want you to be safe.
-The good news is that with the right mix of confidence and caution, city and country roads are yours for the taking.
+This is the important one – we want you to be safe.
+The good news is that with the right mix of confidence and caution, city and country roads and tracks are yours for the taking.
 Build up some experience, and you’ll learn to read situations quickly and accurately.

 - See and be seen – wear visible or reflective clothing and use lights on roads.